zogzog/cubicweb/doc/book/en/devweb/views/startup.rst

 Startup views
 -------------

-(:mod:`cubicweb.web.views.startup`)

-The usual selectors are no_rset or yes.
-These views don't apply to a result set.

-*index*
-    This view defines the home page of your application.
-It does not require a result set to apply to.
+Startup views are views requiring no context, from which you usually start browsing (for instance the index page).
+The usual selectors are :class:`~cubicweb.selectors.none_rset` or :class:`~cubicweb.selectors.yes`.

+You'll find here a description of startup views provided by the framework.

+.. automodule:: cubicweb.web.views.startup

+Other startup views:

 *schema*
     A view dedicated to the display of the schema of the instance

+..
+XXX to be continued